Citation, DOI & article data

 Intermuscular lipomas are usually yellowish, well-circumscribed lesions surrounded by a thin capsule located between muscles 1.

-Adipocytes usually of larger size possibly with microscopic, neighboring muscular infiltration 1,2.
+Histologically adipocytes of intermuscular lipomas are usually larger, possibly with microscopic, neighboring muscular infiltration 1,2.

-A large intermuscular lipoma can appear as lucency on plain radiograph.
+A large intermuscular lipoma can appear as lucency on a plain radiograph.

 Intermuscular lipomas usually show the following features 1: